Open Bible Data Home About News OET Key

 τί γέγονεν, ὅτι ἡμῖν μέλλεις ἐμφανίζειν σεαυτὸν

 Judas uses the expression what has happened to express his confusion about what Jesus said in the previous verse.
 The Jewish people were expecting the Messiah to come and reveal himself to the whole world, but Jesus said he would only show himself to his disciples.
 Therefore, Judas thinks something has caused Jesus to act differently than he had expected.
-If this would confuse your readers, you could express the meaning explicitly.
-Alternate translation: “what is causing you to only show yourself to us”
+You could include this information if that would be helpful to your readers.
+Alternate translation: [what is causing you to only show yourself to us]

 Note 4 topic: figures-of-speech / exclusive